-An increasing number of investigations about language, in terms of its structure, use, and function, have uncovered novel explanations that challenge entrenched beliefs about efficient ways to teach and learn it.
-Specifically, García (2009) argues for a linguistic paradigm shift that offers a new interpretation of communication as a process that harnesses all available linguistic repertoires.
+Fundamental to effective practice, is teacher's knowledge about language and language development, about content of language learning, and about the specific languages their students use to communicate in and out of schools (Cregan, 2012; Temple Adger, Snow, & Christian, 2018; Wright, 2015).
+Specifically, an increasing number of investigations about language, in terms of its structure, use, and function. have uncovered novel explanations that challenge entrenched beliefs about efficient ways to teach and learn it.
+For instance, García (2009) argues for a linguistic paradigm shift that offers a new interpretation of communication as a process that harnesses all available linguistic repertoires.
 Canagarajah (2013) expands on this issue by explaining that communication transcends individual languages and words.
 It is a process of combining language with other "symbol systems (i.e., icons, images), diverse modalities of communication (i.e., aural oral, visual, and tactile), and environmental resources (i.e., social and material contexts)" to create meaning (p.
 1).

 The fluid use of different linguistic repertoires is not foreign to this recent interpretation of communication.
 Various codes, dialects, and discourses are part of languaging practices implemented by learners to make sense of what they experience (García, 2009).
+It is important then, for teachers to know and understand their students' linguistic repertoires in bilingual classrooms (Diller & Moule, 2005).